navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 The varied and fragmented power centers across the landmass prevented a grand unification until the colonial era when technological advancements helped ease navigability across the landmass.
 Despite the fragmentation, there was a constant and rich exchange of ideas happening all the time.
 Traders, missionaries, pilgrims, poets, storytellers and the resultant viral spread of schools of spirituality and philosophy contributed to a thriving intellectual factory.

-This fragmented landscape also resulted in healthy competition among the kingdoms to showcase their intellectual and economic prowess through currencies of status - establishment of religious buildings, patronage of higher order works of poetry, literature, music and art.
+This fragmented landscape encouraged healthy competition among the kingdoms to showcase their intellectual and economic prowess through currencies of status - establishment of religious buildings, patronage of higher order works of poetry, literature, music and art.

 ## A cradle of creativity, a nursery of ideas and an ecosystem of inquiry